matrix-org/synapse/docs/admin_api/rooms.md

       "joined_members": 137
     }
   ],
+  "offset": 0,
   "total_rooms": 150
 }
 ```

-Once the `next_token` parameter is not present, we know we've reached the end of
+Once the `next_token` parameter is no longer present, we know we've reached the
-the list.
+end of the list.